babynus/projeqtor/projeqtor/docs/user/AccessRights.rst

 This screen allows to set element access mode for each profile.

-Allows to define scope of visibility and updating of data in elements for users and resources.
+Allows to define scope of visibility  and/or updating of data in elements for users and resources.

 This screen is only for the elements reliant on a project.